fidalgo/fidalgo.github.io/pages/resume.md

 #### Context
-Software enginner working both on the web component and backend big data processing
+Software engineer working both on the web component and backend big data processing

 #### Projects